-Professional Title & Abbreviation for Signature Line Abbreviation for gnature Line Required Graduation from a nursing education program approved by the Licensed by Georgia Board of Licensed Requires Supervision?
-State Code Licensed Practical Nurse (LPN) By a Physician or RN 43-26-30 to 43-26- 43 Licensed Dietician (LD) Bachelor's degree or higher with a degree in dietetics, human nutrition, food and nutrition, nutrition education or food systems management.
-Satisfactory completion of at least 900 hours of supervised experience in dietetic practice utrition, food and nutrition, nutrition education or food systems anagement.
-Satisfactory completion of at least 900 hours of supervised 43-11A- 1 to 43- 11A-19 Qualified Medication Aide (QMA) Completion of a prescribed course conducted by the Georgia Department of Technical and Adult Education and pass examination for qualified medication aides approved by the Georgia Board of Licensed Practical Nursing. cation and pass Licensed Practical Nursing les approved by the 43-26-50 to 43-26- 60 Psychologist (PhD or PsyD) Doctoral Degree Licensed by the Georgia Board of Examiners of Psychologists No. Additionally, can supervise others 43-39-1 to 43- 39-20 Licensed Clinical Social Worker (LCSW) Masters degree in Social Work plus 3 years' supervised full- time work in the practice of social work after the Master's degree.
+Professional Title & Abbreviation for Signature Line breviation for ature Line Required Graduation from a nursing education program approved by the Licensed by Georgia Board of Licensed Requires Supervision?
+State Code Licensed Practical Nurse (LPN) By a Physician or RN 43-26-30 to 43-26- 43 Licensed Dietician (LD) - Bachelor's degree or higher with a degree in dietetics, human nutrition, food and nutrition, nutrition education or food systems management. - Satisfactory completion of at least 900 hours of supervised experience in dietetic practice No 43-11A- 1 to 43- 11A-19 Qualified Medication Aide (QMA) Completion of a prescribed course conducted by the Georgia Department of Technical and Adult Education and pass examination for qualified medication aides approved by the Georgia Board of Licensed Practical Nursing.
+Certified by the Georgia Board of Licensed Practical Nursing Supervised by RN performing certain medication administration tasks as delegated by RN or LPN.
+43-26-50 to 43-26- 60 Psychologist (PhD or PsyD) Doctoral Degree Licensed by the Georgia Board of Examiners of Psychologists No. Additionally, can supervise others 43-39-1 to 43- 39-20 Licensed Clinical Social Worker (LCSW) Masters degree in Social Work plus 3 years' supervised full- time work in the practice of social work after the Master's degree.
 Licensed by the Georgia Composite Board of Professional Counselors, Social Workers, and Marriage and Family Therapists No. Additionally, can supervise others 43-10A Licensed Professional Counselor (LPC) Master's degree Licensed by the Georgia Composite Board of Professional Counselors, Social Workers, and Marriage and Family Therapists No. Additionally, can supervise others 43-10A Licensed Marriage and Family Therapist (LMFT) Master's degree Licensed by the Georgia Composite Board of Professional Counselors, Social Workers, and Marriage and Family Therapists No. Additionally, can supervise others 43-10A Licensed Master's Social Worker (LMSW) Master's degree in Social Work Licensed by the Georgia Composite Board of Professional Counselors, Social Workers, and Marriage and Family Therapists Works under direction and supervision of an appropriately licensed/credentialed professional.
 43-10A Associate Professional Master's degree Licensed by the Georgia Composite Board of Professional Counselors, Works under direction and supervision of an appropriately 43-10A